pedrolp321/gitstart/README.md

 git branch -m <newbranchname>
 ```

-git If the `<oldbranchname>` has already been uploaded to the remote repository, to change it perform the next steps:
+If the `<oldbranchname>` has already been uploaded to the remote repository, to change it perform the next steps:

 ```
 git push origin -u <newbranchname>